FAQ

 NDIS sessions are charged at the current NDIS scheduled rate.
 I work with NDIA, plan-managed and self-managed participants.
 Please get in touch to discuss your plan and therapy goals.

-Standard individual counselling sessions run for 50 minutes.
-Initial appointments often run over and always require treatment planning after you have left.
+Standard individual counselling sessions run for 50 minutes talk time and about 10 minutes for administrative tasks like notes, rebooking and payment.
+Initial appointments often run over and always require treatment planning after you have left which is why my initial consult is priced higher than the standard, ongoing sessions.

 If you need to cancel or reschedule your appointment, please provide at least 24 hours’ notice.
 Simply responding No or N to your appointment reminder automatically deletes the booking.
 You can reschedule with ease on the booking portal or contact for assistance.